rapiddweller/rapiddweller-benerator-ce/docs/component_reference.md

 ## Databene Commons Library

 The library Databene commons is a general-purpose utility collection which also provides some features useful for data generation and manipulation.
 Its converters and validators are liste above, but there are some general utility classes too.
-They can be invoked directly using DatabeneScript or other supported script languages.
+They can be invoked directly using rapiddwellerScript or other supported script languages.

 ### TimeUtil